istio/istio.io/content/en/blog/2020/alb-ingress-gateway-iks/index.md

 ## Configure a mutual TLS ingress gateway

 In this section you configure the Istio ingress gateway to perform mutual TLS between external clients and the gateway.
-You use the certificates and the keys provided to you for the ingress gateway and ALB.
+You use the certificates and the keys provided to you for the ingress gateway and the ALB.

 1. Define a `Gateway` to allow access on port 443 only, with mutual TLS: